Uphill Travel

 Outside of the ski season, uphill users should be aware that parking lot gates are unlocked only during specific hours; these hours are posted on the entrance gate (don’t get locked inside!)

-• Dogs are prohibited on the mountain during operating hours and are strongly discouraged at all other times.
+Dogs are prohibited on the mountain at all times.